Agricultural Water Conservation

 TWDB staff developed a spreadsheet for calculating irrigation system efficiency and provide historical irrigation water use estimates by county.
 Conservation staff also provide agricultural water conservation outreach and educational activities for agricultural trade shows and other events related to agriculture.
 Our programs aim to educate and work toward implementation of agricultural water conservation best management practices.

-- FY 2017 Agricultural Water Conservation Grants - OPEN
+- FY 2017 Agricultural Water Conservation Grants - CLOSED

 - TexasAWE Videos on Lower Rio Grande Valley Agricultural Water Conservation Project